 - As teeth move in to the gaps, they become harder to clean, increasing your risk of tooth decay(cavities), gum disease and eventually tooth loss.

 These unwanted results can often be prevented if you are proactive about choosing and implementing a solution.
 Replacing a tooth sooner than later often avoids a number of complications that ensue after waiting too long.
 There are several options available for replacing a missing tooth.
 The traditional approach is to fabricate a denture or a bridge.
-However, there are a number of disadvantages associated with the older techniques.
-The modality of recommendations in Dentistry to replace a missing tooth or teeth have changed over the years with research and science to more modern, effective, and efficient options.
+However, there are a number of disadvantages associated with older techniques.
+The modality of recommendations in Dentistry to Importance of Replacing Missing Teeth or teeth have changed over the years with research and science to more modern, effective, and efficient options.
 This involves “Dental Implants”.
 Dental Implants offer numerous advantages over traditional methods and are a popular treatment with patients.
 They are the closest replacement to your natural tooth.

 There are Dentists who are specialized in Implant Dentistry.
 They have gone through formal training and education beyond the basic requirements of Dentistry to plan, perform and deliver advanced care.
 Implants can be used to replace a single tooth, multiple teeth, or all your teeth!